amchess/ShashChess/README.md

 The UCI_Elo feature is controlled by the chess GUI, and usually doesn't appear in the configuration window.

-## Hash save capability

-The goal is to use an hash saving capability to allow the user to recover a previous analysis session and continue it.
-The code is from Daniel Josè.
-The saved hash file will be of the same size of the hash memory, so if you defined 4 GB of hash, such will be the file size.
-Saving and loading such big files can take some time.
-You can set the NeverClearHash option to avoid that the hash could be cleared by a Clear Hash or ucinewgame command.

-### HashFile

-The full file name with path information.
-If you don't set the path, it will be saved in the current folder.
-It defaults to hash.hsh.

-### SaveHashtoFile

-To save the hash, stop the analysis and press this button in the uci options screen of the GUI.

-### Load Hash from File

-To load the hash file, load the game you are interested in, load the engine withouth starting it, and press the LoadHashfromFile button in the uci options screen of the GUI.
-Now you can start the analysis.

-### LoadEpdToHash

-It loads EPD on offer

 ## Sygyzy End Game table bases

 Download at [http://olympuschess.com/egtb/sbases](http://olympuschess.com/egtb/sbases) (by Ronald De Man)